renskebos/openalex_embedding_similarity/README.md

 ## Project Overview

-This project is part of my **Master’s thesis** at **Utrecht University** in collaboration with the **Dutch Ministry of Health, Welfare, and Sport**.
-The goal is to **build a literature overview** on AI transparency in healthcare using AI-driven screening techniques.
+This project is part of my Master’s thesis at Utrecht University in collaboration with the **Dutch Ministry of Health, Welfare, and Sport.
+The goal is to build a literature overview on AI transparency in healthcare using AI-driven screening techniques.

-To achieve this, I used **OpenAlex** metadata from **2019 to 2025** which was vectorised with Jina Embedding v3 model.
-With these embeddings, I computed the **cosine similarity** between two **target texts** and all OpenAlex records.
+To achieve this, I used OpenAlex metadata from 2019 to 2025 which was vectorised with Jina Embedding v3 model.
+With these embeddings, I computed the cosine similarity between two target texts and all OpenAlex records.
 The top 10.000 cosine similarities of both target texts are screened with ASReview and the relevant records are used in the literature overview.

 ## Repository Structure